Inverse semigroup: Inverse category

 This notion of inverse also readily generalizes to categories.
-An inverse category is simply a category in which every morphism f : X → Y has a generalized inverse g : Y → X such that fgf = f and gfg = g.
-An inverse category is selfdual.
+An inverse category is simply a category in which every morphism f : X → Y has a unique generalized inverse g : Y → X such that fgf = f and gfg = g.
+An inverse category is self-dual.
 The category of sets and partial bijections is the prime example.

 Inverse categories have found various applications in theoretical computer science.